edge-servers/immunity-docs/developer/google-code-in.rst

 Thank you a lot for wanting to be a GCI mentor!

-OpenWISP Mentors need to be able to guide students, hence they need to have at least a basic knowledge of how OpenWISP works and having contributed actively to the codebase is highly recommended.
+Immunity Mentors need to be able to guide students, hence they need to have at least a basic knowledge of how Immunity works and having contributed actively to the codebase is highly recommended.

 If you want to apply, introduce yourself in our `general chat
-<https://gitter.im/openwisp/general>`_, let us know how you are using
+<https://gitter.im/immunity/general>`_, let us know how you are using
-OpenWISP and how you contributed to it.
+Immunity and how you contributed to it.

 If you haven't contributed yet, we highly suggest you to :doc:`get started now <../developer/contributing>`.